dropbox/nsot/docs/intro.rst

         - Ability to Update/Delete Site
         - Ability to grant permissions within a site
         - All subsequent permissions
+    * networks
-    * networks - Ability to Add/Update/Delete Networks
+        - Ability to Add/Update/Delete Networks
-    * network_attrs - Ability Add/Update/Delete Network Attributes
+        - Ability to Add/Update/Delete Attributes for Networks.

-While Site creation is open to all users, upon creating a Site you become an admin of that Site with full permissions.
+Site creation is open to all users.
+Upon creating a Site you become an admin of that Site with full permissions.

 Changes